AmadeusChan/AmadeusChan.github.io/index.md

 As a system researcher, I have designed and implemented various high-performance machine learning and graph systems _**(with more than 30K lines of code in total)**_, including a distributed GNN training system (GNNPipe, paper in submission), an efficient and scalable distributed GPM (graph pattern mining) system (Khuzdul, ASPLOS'22), a compilation-based GPM system (DecoMine, ASPLOS'22) and a distributed graph processing system (SympleGraph, PLDI'20/TOCS).
 I am currently actively working on efficient LLM (large language model) serving systems.
 I have maintained a (non-comprehensive) list of LLM system papers [here](https://github.com/AmadeusChan/Awesome-LLM-System-Papers), and you are more than welcome to create a PR to update the repo :)

 *I plan to graduate in 2024 and I am actively looking for a industrial research or engineer job.
-Feel free to reach out if your company has any openning :)*
+Feel free to reach out if your company has any opening :)*

 ![selfie](docs/assets/images/jingji.png)